Incontinence in teenagers and young adults

 • leak urine as they hurry to the toilet (also called urge incontinence).

 The reasons for bedwetting among teenagers and young adults are the same reasons for bedwetting among children.
-In most cases teenagers haven't developed the appropriate brain control of bladder function at night.
+In most cases teenagers haven't developed the appropriate brain control linked to bladder function at night.
 It is unlikely to be the result of a medical problem with their kidneys or bladder, but they should be checked by a doctor or specialist if this has not already been done.

 It is unusual for a young adult with bedwetting to have reached teen years without having had some form of bedwetting therapy.
 It is worth revisiting methods/therapies tried previously.

-daytime wetting
+Daytime wetting

 Daytime wetting is any bladder (wee) leakage that happens when awake